MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-operator-access-workstation.md

 Due to the stateless nature of the solution, there are no updates for the OAW VM.
 For each milestone, a new version of the VM image file will be released.
 Use the latest version to create a new OAW VM.
 The image file is based on the latest Windows Server 2019 version.
 After installation, you can apply updates, including any critical updates, using Windows Update.

-Please be sure to review the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement) and Legal Terms prior to download.
+Please be sure to review the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement) and [Legal Terms](azure-stack-operator-access-workstation-legal-terms.md) prior to download.

-You can download the necessary files to create the OAW VM for the preview here.
+You can download the necessary files to create the OAW VM for the preview from the [Microsoft website](https://aka.ms/OAW).

 The following user account policy is applied to the OAW VM: